US military admits it killed 10 civilians and targeted wrong vehicle in Kabul airstrike - Local News 8

 By Anna Coren, Julia Hollingsworth and Sandi Sidhu, CNN

-A United States military investigation into a deadly Kabul drone strike in August has found that it killed 10 civilians and the driver and the vehicle targeted was likely not a threat associated with ISIS-K, according to a US military official familiar with the investigation
+A United States military investigation into a deadly Kabul drone strike on a vehicle in August has found it killed 10 civilians and the driver and that the vehicle targeted was likely not a threat associated with ISIS-K, announced Gen. Frank McKenzie, the top general of US Central Command, at the Pentagon on Friday.

+McKenzie told reporters that the strike — which he said killed seven children — was a “mistake” and offered an apology.

+“This strike was taken in the earnest belief that it would prevent an imminent threat to our forces and the evacuees at the airport, but it was a mistake and I offer my sincere apology,” he said.

 The Pentagon had maintained that at least one ISIS-K facilitator and three civilians were killed in what Chairman of the Joint Chiefs Gen. Mark Milley had previously called a “righteous strike” on the compound on August 29.
 The investigation released Friday found that all of those killed in the residential compound were civilians.